-One fun way to boost your body's defenses against illness: Exercise.
+One fun, everyday way to boost your body's defenses against illness: Exercise.
 Plus, it's a great chance to spend time together as a family.
 Try these free fitness ideas that are good for all ages:

-- \bigcirc Go on a walk with your family
+- Make the dog walk a family affair

-- ✓ Play "keep it up" with a ball or balloon
+- Play "keep it up" with a ball or balloon

-- ✓ Play basketball or tag
+- ⊘ Play basketball or tag

 - ✓ Put on some music for a mini dance party